OpenTabletDriver/OpenTabletDriver.Web/OpenTabletDriver.Web/Views/Wiki/FAQ/Linux.md

 If your issue is still not resolved, and you are using OpenTabletDriver.UX, navigate to the "Console" tab at the top of the main interface, switch from `Info` to `Debug` in the bottom left of that window and you will be see every log message.
-If you are using the daemon directly you may simply just look for a log that resembles the following:
+If you are using the daemon directly, simply look for a log entry that resembles the following:

 #### EACCESS